 I love maps but the thought of replacing them with a GPS makes me uneasy.
 The fact is, I very rarely get lost because I know how to read a map, I’m an expert with a compass, and I carefully chart my progress during the day by frequently referring to my map and watch.

 As a map addict, the thing I’ve always dreaded the most about GPS units is the time suck spent mapping routes on a computer and transferring them to a GPS unit.
 I’d much rather spend that time looking at a big map and weighing the benefits of different routes.
 The fact is, I find this process to be extremely relaxing and pleasurable, and the possibility of eliminating it has always made me anxious.

 On the other hand, I can see that having a GPS is advantageous under certain conditions when you want to avoid walking off an unfamiliar mountain in a whiteout or to avoid getting horribly lost in the hilly wastelands of Scotland where there are a paucity of landmarks.
 Both of these are possible during the TGO Challenge, a coast to coast hike across Scotland that I hope to participate in next May.
 So I’ve been obsessing the past 6 months about what kind of GPS to get as a safety measure for that adventure.

 I still have mine and use it as a backup to my compass navigation on bushwhacks, 4 years later.
-You can also still find used Geko 301 units on sale on eBay.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+You can also still find used Geko 301 units on sale on eBay.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.